Ned Buggy: Senior

 Buggy made his senior championship debut in a 3-15 to 3-11 Leinster semi-final defeat of Dublin on 16 June 1968.
 He was an unused substitute throughout the rest of the campaign as Wexford claimed the Leinster and All-Ireland titles following respective defeats of Kilkenny and Tipperary.

 After surrendering their championship titles in 1969, Wexford regrouped the following year.
-A 4–16 to 3–14 defeat of old rivals Kilkenny in the very first 80-minute championship game gave Buggy a second Leinster medal, his first on the field of play.
+A 4–16 to 3–14 defeat of old rivals Kilkenny in the first 80-minute championship game gave Buggy a second Leinster medal, his first on the field of play.
 Wexford subsequently faced Cork in the All-Ireland decider on 6 September 1970, however, an injury ruled Buggy out of the game.
-A remarkable 6–21 to 5–10 score gave Cork the victory.
+A 6–21 to 5–10 score gave Cork the victory.

 Buggy won a National Hurling League medal in 1973 following a 4–13 to 3–7 defeat of Limerick.

 After a five-year period of Kilkenny dominance, Wexford broke through in 1976.
 A 2–20 to 1–6 trouncing gave Buggy a third Leinster medal.
 Cork provided the opposition in the subsequent All-Ireland final on 5 September 1976.
 Wexford got off to a great start and were 2–2 to no score ahead after just six minutes.
 Wexford had a two-point lead with ten minutes to go, however, three points from Jimmy Barry-Murphy, two from Pat Moylan and a kicked effort from Ray Cummins gave Cork a 2–21 to 4–11 victory.

 Buggy collected his fourth Leinster medal in 1977 following a 3–17 to 3–14 defeat of Kilkenny.
 The All-Ireland final on 4 September 1977 was a repeat of the previous year, with Cork providing the opposition once again.
-Seánie O'Leary score the decisive goal for Cork as the game entered the last quarter, while Martin Coleman brought off a match-winning save from Christy Keogh to foil the Wexford comeback.
+Seánie O'Leary scored the decisive goal for Cork as the game entered the last quarter, while Martin Coleman brought off a match-winning save from Christy Keogh to foil the Wexford comeback.
 A 1–17 to 3–8 defeat was Buggy's lot as he endured a second successive year as an All-Ireland runner-up.

 Wexford went into decline following this defeat as Kilkenny and Offaly emerged as the dominant teams in Leinster.
 In spite of this Buggy won an All-Star award in 1979.